Pişmaniye

-Pişmaniye (Bosnian: Ćetenija) is a Turkish and Bosnian sweet in fine strands made by blending flour roasted in butter into pulled sugar.
+Pişmaniye is a Turkish confection made by blending flour roasted in butter into pulled sugar and then forming it into fine strands.
 It is sometimes garnished with ground pistachio nuts.
 Although it is sometimes compared to cotton candy, both the ingredients and method of preparation are significantly different.

 Until recently pişmaniye used to be made at home in most regions of Turkey, but this tradition is now rapidly disappearing.
 Today the manufacturing process is partially mechanised.

 Alternative names

-There are many different Turkish names, used in different provinces, the most common being tel helva, çekme helva, tel tel, tepme helva and keten helva.
+There are many different Turkish names, used in different provinces, the most common being tel helva, çekme helva, tel tel, tepme helva and keten helva, whereas in the Balkans the name ćetenija is commonly used.

 Origin and etymology

 The earliest Turkish reference to pişmaniye is a recipe by Şirvani, a physician writing during the 1430s.
 The Persian form pashmak, related to paşmīna and paşm, the origin of the Turkish name pişmaniye, occurs in the poetry of the Iranian poet Ebu Ishak, also known as Bushak (d.
 1423 or 1427).
 "Pashm" in Persian means wool, and "Pashmak" means wool-like.